fobordo/kickstarter-analysis/README.md

 ![Outcomes Based on Goal Graph](https://github.com/fobordo/kickstarter-analysis/blob/cb1ee7c131f969fe81963381501d0e881acdfcc7/Outcomes_vs_Goals.png)

-The "Outcomes Based on Goal" graph above shows that from 2014 to 2016, the highest percentage of successful play Kickstarter campaigns had goals of less than $1,000 or $1,000 to $4,999.
+The "Outcomes Based on Goal" graph above shows that from 2014 to 2016, the highest percentage of successful play Kickstarter campaigns had goals of less than $1,000, or $1,000 to $4,999.
 The play campaigns with goals of less than $1,000 had the highest success rate of 76%, while those with goals within the range of $1,000 to $4,999 had a success rate of 73%.
 Interestingly, most other data points for the success rates of other goal ranges fell below 60%, except for two goal ranges.
 The play campaigns with goals of $35,000 to $39,999 and $40,000 to $44,999 each had a success rate of 67%, indicating that the goal range does not necessarily need to stay below $4,999 to be successful.

-On the other hand, the graph shows that the two highest percentage of failed play Kickstarter campaigns had goals of $45,000 to $49,999 or greater than $50,000, respectively.
+On the other hand, the graph shows that the two highest percentage of failed play Kickstarter campaigns had goals of $45,000 to $49,999, or greater than $50,000, respectively.
 The play campaigns with goals of $45,000 to $49,999 had the highest failure rate of 100%.
 The runner-up was play campaigns with goals greater than $50,000, which had a failure rate of 88%.

 ### Challenges and Difficulties Encountered

+The first challenge was interpreting the data in columns "deadline" and "launched_at."
+The data in these columns was not in a readable format, and contained long, random numbers that didn't add any value to the data story.
+In order to make this data more readable, a [Unix Timestamp Converter](https://www.epochconverter.com/) was used to confirm that the numbers weren't just random, and were, in fact, Unix Timestamps.
+After confirming that the numbers represented Unix Timestamps, two new columns were created in Excel containing formulas to convert the numbers to a more readable format.
+The two new columns, "Date Created Conversion" and "Date Ended Conversion" converted the "launched_at" and "deadline" numbers to "DD/MM/YYYY" date formats, allowing a better observation of the metrics for trends and patterns.

 In addition to the challenge of interpreting the data for launch dates and deadlines, another challenge was having to separate the data in the "Category and Subcategory" column into two columns for "Parent Category" and "Subcategory" in order to analyze the data for trends based on each metric individually.
 Other challenges included determining what metrics should be calculated to reveal more trends in the data, such as percentage of goals funded abd average donations pledged.